tonyprawiro/diy-cloud-gaming-desktop/README.md

 Connect to the Instance via RDP.
 Recall the Administrator password and public IP from previous steps.

+## (Optional) Step 7: Ensure the EBS volume is mounted as D: drive

+Windows will usually mount a known volume and partition automatically.
+But if not, you can launch Disk Management to ensure that the EBS volume is online, and that the partition is assigned D: drive letter.

-## Step 7: Launch Step and start playing
+## Step 8: Launch Steam and start playing

 Launch Steam app, and start the game!